March 13, 2014 • Trip Reports

-One of the more exciting experiences on our upcoming Micronesia: Ulithi, Yap, and Palau Expedition (May 11-24, 2014) will be the five days we spend exploring Ulithi Atoll.
-Ulithi is undoubtedly Micronesia's best-kept secret, with stunning white sand beaches, miles of pristine coral reef, nesting sea turtles and sea birds, coconut crabs, and the wonderful Ulithian people who continue to practice their rich cultural traditions, including weaving beautiful lava-lavas.
+One of the more exciting experiences on our Micronesia: Ulithi, Yap, and Palau Expedition is the five days we spend exploring Ulithi Atoll.
+Ulithi is undoubtedly Micronesia’s best-kept secret, with stunning white sand beaches, miles of pristine coral reef, nesting sea turtles and sea birds, coconut crabs, and the wonderful Ulithian people who continue to practice their rich cultural traditions, including weaving beautiful lava-lavas.

 Ulithi Atoll receives about 150 visitors (or less) a year.
 This is mostly due to how remote the atoll is, but also because if you try to go on your own, you must first get permission from the Chief.
 Fortunately, Oceanic Society has been working with the Chiefs of Falalop Island (where we stay) for many years now, and we are always welcomed warmly into the community on our arrival.